 The first session will be an initial assessment to talk about your main difficulties and what you would like the focus of treatment to be.
 Depending on your needs, I may ask questions about early life and family, to help me understand your circumstances better.

 Sessions typically take place on a weekly basis in Ealing Broadway, with access to Central and District lines and National Rail services between Paddington and Reading.
 The length of our time together will be dependent on your individual needs and will be decided jointly, however NICE guidelines stipulate a minimum of 12 sessions of CBT as a therapeutic dose for depression and anxiety disorders and a course of IPT 12-16.
 I am very happy to work on a longer-term basis if this is your preference.

 As a fully qualified psychotherapist I adhere to ethical guidelines laid out by my accrediting body (BABCP).
 I routinely discuss my cases with my clinical supervisor to ensure high standards of care, whilst maintaining client confidentiality.
 My duty of care as a health professional to the individual may mean I discuss (with consent) important matters with clients' GPs.
 Clinical notes are held securely within an online caseload management system ('bacpac').

 How to get in contact

-Please feel free to contact me via telephone or email to arrange a 15 minute consultation or book your first session.
+Please contact me via telephone or email to arrange a free 15 minute consultation or book your first session.
 I look forward to hearing your story.

 Training, qualifications & experience